obsxrver/ComfyUI-Distributed/README.md

 1. Launch multiple ComfyUI instances using the unified launcher
 2. One instance acts as the master (typically on CUDA device 0)
 3. Add the "Multi-GPU Collector" node to your workflow
+4. Optionally add "Multi-GPU Distributor" nodes for automatic seed distribution
-4. The extension automatically distributes batches across available GPUs
+5. The extension automatically distributes batches across available GPUs
-5. Results are collected and combined by the master instance
+6. Results are collected and combined by the master instance

 For example, with 4 GPUs and a batch size of 2, you'll generate 8 images in parallel.

+## Nodes

+### Multi-GPU Distributor
+Handles automatic seed distribution for diverse results:
+- Master uses the original seed value
+- Workers automatically get offset seeds (seed + worker_index + 1)
+- Can connect to any node that accepts seed/batch_size inputs
+- Ensures each GPU generates unique images

+### Multi-GPU Collector
+The core node that handles job result collection:
+- Automatically detects enabled workers
+- Collects and combines results in a predictable order

 ## Requirements